Building Trust Takes Time: Limits to Arbitrage for Blockchain-Based Assets: Conclusions

+In fact, we demonstrate that settlement latency remains a statistically and economically significant driving force of time-varying price differences, even when we control for exchange-specific inventory holdings and margin trading possibilities.
+These results indicate that circumventing settlement latency via alternative strategies is not sufficiently pervasive to offset the impact of arbitrage bounds completely.
+A possible reason is a lack of trust in the capabilities of CEXes to serve as central counterparties.

-Therefore, our analysis illustrates that trustless markets come at substantial costs with potentially far reaching implications.
-First, limits to arbitrage implied by settlement latency may harm price efficiency, as the lower activity of arbitrageurs reduces the information flow across markets.
-Second, deviations from the law of one price affect the pricing of securities, as risk neutral probabilities are not uniquely defined.
-Third, the implied costs of settlement latency depend on the design of the distributed ledgers and should influence the decision whether to migrate to a decentralized settlement system.
-Overall, our paper provides an initial step to understand the impact of decentralized settlement on financial markets.
+This paper thus contributes to an ongoing debate on the organization of clearing on financial markets and the role of third-party intermediation for reliable settlement systems.
+Our analysis demonstrates that a decentralized system cannot easily replace central clearing.
+Removing the frictions (and costs) induced by third-party intermediation cause novel trading frictions with non-trivial implications for pricing.
+First, limits to arbitrage implied by settlement latency may harm price efficiency, as the lower activity of arbitrageurs reduces the information flow across exchanges.
+Second, deviations from the law of one price affect the pricing of assets, as risk-neutral probabilities are not uniquely defined.
+Third, the implied costs of settlement latency depend on the design of the blockchain and should influence the decision of whether to migrate to a decentralized settlement system.